stouffer/EvoGeoModules/manuscript/manuscript.md

 occurrence varies [@mora15].
 Therefore, the values of $S_{ij}$ can only be defined for species that have been observed to *co-occur* at least once.

-## Quantifying macro-evolutionary signal
+## Quantifying co-phylogenetic matching

-We quantify the strength of macro-evolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of extant species interactions (at varying spatial scales).
+We quantify the strength of co-phylogenetic matching in terms of the degree of matching between host and parasite phylogenies, given knowledge of extant species interactions (at varying spatial scales).
 We do so using the *PACo* method [@balb13], which is robust to variations in both number of species and